googlearchive/CustomElements/README.md

 ### Polyfill Notes

+The custom elements polyfill handles element upgrades _asynchronously_.
+The polyfill defers upgrading elements until `DOMContentsLoaded` time.
+It does this as a performance optimization.
+Subsequent to the initial upgrade pass, Mutation Observers are used to discover new elements.

-The polyfill handles element upgrades _asynchronously_.
-To know when it has finished all of its start up tasks, listen to the `WebComponentsReady` event on `document` or `window`.
+To know when the polyfill has finished all of its start up tasks, listen to the `WebComponentsReady` event on `document` or `window`.

 Example: